vzahorui/vzahorui.github.io/_posts/2019-08-18-heteroscedasticity.md

  * company size and its net revenue

 In regression analysis heteroscedasticity will result in averaging variance which would inaccurately representing all the variances of the line.
 In effect, residuals appear clustered and spread apart on their predicted plots for larger and smaller values for points along the linear regression line, and the mean squared error for the model will be wrong.

+On the contrary, homoscedasticity means constant variance of error regardless of the values of independent variables.